 shall not address a STA whose general link may pass through a relay.

-A GLK AP may use any combination of these methods, such that each immediate destination is addressed once.
+A GLK AP may use any combination of these methods, such that each peer STA is addressed once.
 This also applies for each retry triggered by GLK-GCR, which shall use the same method for all transmission attempts.

 10.63 SYNRA filtering operation

 A GLK non-AP STA shall support reception of a SYNRA.
-A GLK AP shall transmit group addressed MPDUs using either a SYNRA as the RA or by serial unicast.

-When a GLK non-AP STA receives a group addressed RA in an MPDU from its associated GLK AP, if the RA is not a SYNRA or the SYNRA Type subfield does not represent a supported SYNRA type, or the From DS and To DS subfields in the Frame Control field are not both 1, then the non-AP STA shall discard the frame, and not use the frame for updating any scoreboard used for GLK-GCR block ack.
+When a GLK non-AP STA receives a group addressed RA in an MPDU from its associated GLK AP, if the SYNRA Type subfield does not represent a supported SYNRA type, or the From DS and To DS subfields in the Frame Control field are not both 1, then the non-AP STA shall discard the frame, and not use the frame for updating any scoreboard used for GLK-GCR block ack.
 All other group addressed Data frames received from the associated GLK AP shall be counted as received for the purposes of the scoreboard used for GLK-GCR block ack, even if discarded based on the subsequent SYNRA filtering, as described below.